IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 - Start WAS

 To proceed, you will first need to download an *IBM Power Systems collection for AIX on Power* via the **Ansible Galaxy** repository.
+Roles are frequently published on the Ansible Galaxy community site (<a href="https://galaxy.ansible.com" target="_blank">https://galaxy.ansible.com</a>).
+Via communities such as Galaxy, thousands of Roles are available for AAP users to use within their own Playbooks.

-To install these on the Ansible control node, invoke the following command using your SSH console:
+To install these on the AAP control node, invoke the following command using your SSH console:
 ```
 ansible-galaxy collection install ibm.power_aix
 ```